Saturday, October 29, 2016

 I fancy a road trip!

-Accolade's Test Drive was released in 1987 and is one of the games I got it free with my first Atari ST computer so I have fond memories of playing this during my early 16-Bit days.
-It begins with an intro animation of a dude sitting in his Porsche before winding down the window to display a cheesy grin and then speeding off into the sunset.
+Accolade's Test Drive was released in 1987 and is one of the games I got free with my first Atari ST computer.
+So I have fond memories of playing this game during my early 16-bit days.
+It begins with an intro animation of a dude sitting in his Porsche before winding down the window to display a cheesy grin and then speeding into the sunset.
+So cool.

-Okay, it's time for some screenshots so let's check out the choice of smooth riders...
+It's time for some screenshots so let's check out the choice of smooth riders on offer...

 I've never really been much of a Porsche fan...
 More of a girl's sports car, right?